spreadsheetlab/XLParser/README.md

 See [the doc folder](doc) for further documentation

-## Known uses

-The XLParser is currently being used by:
-* The [SpreadsheetLab](http://spreadsheetlab.org/) research team of the [Software Engineering Research Group](http://swerl.tudelft.nl/bin/view/Main/WebHome) at [TU Delft](https://www.tudelft.nl/)
-* The [PerfectXL](https://www.perfectxl.com/) spreadsheet validation and risk analysis tool

-Are you also using the XLParser?
-[Let us know!](http://spreadsheetlab.org/contact-us/)

 ## License

-All files of XLParser are released under the Mozilla Public License 2.0.
+All files of XLParser are released under the [Mozilla Public License 2.0](License.md).

-Roughly this means that you can make any alterations you like and can use this library in any project, even closed-source and statically linked, as long as you publish any modifications to the library.